Remotely unlock an encrypted Linux server using Dropbear

 Enter Dropbear.
 Install this tiny SSH server into the server's initramfs, and use SSH keys to login from a client at boot and unlock.

-dropbear: WARNING: Invalid authorized_keys file, remote unlocking of cryptroot via SSH won't work!
+dropbear: WARNING: Invalid authorized_keys file, SSH login to initramfs won't work!

-Fix that in the next steps by creating a new authorized_keys file and adding the client's SSH key.
+We'll fix that in the next steps by creating a new authorized_keys file and adding the CLIENT SSH key.

 The version of Dropbear packaged in Debian does not support ed25519 keys.
 Use rsa.